 Semen Analysis begins by scheduling an appointment for sperm collection.
-Men can either collect here at Atlantic Reproductive or at home, if able to transport the sample to our office within an hour of collection.
+Men can either collect here at Atlantic Reproductive Medicine or at home, if able to transport the sample to our office within an hour of collection.

-The Atlantic Reproductive Andrology Laboratory offers sperm cryopreservation to our male patients.
+The Atlantic Reproductive Medicine Andrology Laboratory offers sperm cryopreservation to our male patients.
 This is most often done for men who need to be out of town during an insemination or in vitro fertilization cycle.
 We also offer this service as a way for men to preserve their fertility, most commonly when concerned regarding future exposure or treatment that could decrease sperm counts, such as chemotherapy or radiation.